Prosperity Bancshares (NYSE:PB) Announces Earnings Results

-Prosperity Bancshares (NYSE:PB) released its earnings results on Tuesday.
-The bank reported $1.48 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.35 by $0.13, MarketWatch Earnings reports.
-Prosperity Bancshares had a return on equity of 8.42% and a net margin of 37.67%.
-During the same period in the previous year, the firm earned $1.44 EPS.
+Prosperity Bancshares (NYSE:PB) posted its quarterly earnings results on Tuesday.
+The bank reported $1.48 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.35 by $0.13, MarketWatch Earnings reports.
+Prosperity Bancshares had a net margin of 37.67% and a return on equity of 8.42%.
+During the same quarter in the prior year, the company earned $1.44 EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, April 1st.
-Investors of record on Monday, March 15th will be paid a $0.49 dividend.
-This represents a $1.96 dividend on an annualized basis and a dividend yield of 2.87%.
-The ex-dividend date is Friday, March 12th.
-Prosperity Bancshares’s dividend payout ratio is currently 39.04%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, April 1st.
+Shareholders of record on Monday, March 15th will be paid a $0.49 dividend.
+The ex-dividend date of this dividend is Friday, March 12th.
+This represents a $1.96 annualized dividend and a yield of 2.90%.
+Prosperity Bancshares’s payout ratio is currently 39.04%.

-A number of research analysts have issued reports on the company.
-Bank of America cut Prosperity Bancshares from a “neutral” rating to an “underperform” rating in a research report on Thursday, January 7th.
-Raymond James lifted their target price on Prosperity Bancshares from $65.00 to $80.00 and gave the company an “outperform” rating in a research report on Thursday, January 7th.
-Hovde Group upgraded Prosperity Bancshares from an “underperform” rating to a “market perform” rating and lifted their target price for the company from $55.00 to $57.00 in a research report on Wednesday, September 30th.
-TheStreet upgraded Prosperity Bancshares from a “c+” rating to a “b” rating in a research report on Tuesday, November 17th.
-Finally, Janney Montgomery Scott raised Prosperity Bancshares from a “neutral” rating to a “buy” rating in a research note on Thursday, October 29th.
-One investment analyst has rated the stock with a sell rating, six have issued a hold rating and seven have issued a buy rating to the stock.
-The company presently has an average rating of “Hold” and a consensus price target of $69.45.
+Several brokerages have recently commented on PB.
+Hovde Group upgraded shares of Prosperity Bancshares from an “underperform” rating to a “market perform” rating and boosted their target price for the company from $55.00 to $57.00 in a research note on Wednesday, September 30th.
+Morgan Stanley boosted their target price on shares of Prosperity Bancshares from $77.00 to $78.00 and gave the company an “equal weight” rating in a research note on Thursday.
+Janney Montgomery Scott upgraded shares of Prosperity Bancshares from a “neutral” rating to a “buy” rating in a research note on Thursday, October 29th.
+Raymond James boosted their target price on shares of Prosperity Bancshares from $65.00 to $80.00 and gave the company an “outperform” rating in a research note on Thursday, January 7th.
+Finally, Bank of America downgraded shares of Prosperity Bancshares from a “neutral” rating to an “underperform” rating in a research report on Thursday, January 7th.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating and seven have issued a buy rating to the stock.
+The stock has a consensus rating of “Hold” and an average price target of $69.45.

 Prosperity Bancshares, Inc operates as bank holding company for the Prosperity Bank that provides retail and commercial banking services to businesses and consumers.
 It accepts various deposit products, such as demand, savings, money market, time accounts; and certificates of deposit.
 The company also offers 1-4 family residential mortgage, commercial real estate and multifamily residential, commercial and industrial, agricultural real estate, and non-real estate agricultural loans, as well as construction, land development, and other land loans; consumer loans, including automobile, recreational vehicle, boat, home improvement, personal, and deposit account collateralized loans; and consumer durables and home equity loans, as well as loans for working capital, business expansion, and purchase of equipment and machinery.